shinypancake/default-dashboard/README.md

 ### Changing Your Default Dashboard

 1. Go to Settings → Devices & Services → Helpers
-2. Find "Default Dashboard" dropdown
+2. Find "Default Dashboard" dropdown (`input_select.default_dashboard`)
 3. Select your preferred dashboard
-4. The change will take effect on the next page reload
+4. The change will take effect on the next home page reload

 ### Disabling the Redirect

 1. Go to Settings → Devices & Services → Helpers
 2. Find "Default Dashboard" toggle
-3. Turn it OFF
+3. Turn it off
-4. The redirect will be disabled immediately

-### Per-Device Settings

-Each device/browser stores its own preference locally.
-To set different defaults on different devices:

-1. On each device, navigate to the Home Assistant homepage
-2. Select the preferred dashboard for that device in the dropdown helper
-3. The preference is saved in that browser's local storage

 ---

 ## Troubleshooting

+### Double Login Required

+This is a known problem with the current implementation.
+The redirect happens after Home Assistant loads, which may require re-authentication.
+There is currently no solution or workaround

 ### Helpers Not Created Automatically